shipmonk-rnd/phpstan-rules/README.md

 ### RequirePreviousExceptionPassRule

 - Detects forgotten exception pass-as-previous when re-throwing
-- Checks if caught exception can be passed as argument to the call (including constructor call) after `throw` node inside the catch block
+- Checks if caught exception can be passed as argument to the call (including constructor call) in `throw` node inside the catch block
 - You may encounter false-positives in some edge-cases, where you do not want to pass exception as previous, feel free to ignore those

 ```neon